surveysolutions/docker-compose/README.md

 ## How to use

 1. Clone or [fork this repository](https://github.com/surveysolutions/docker-compose/fork)
 2. Adjust `.env` file with Your own domain name.
-Default value will only work with non-ssl version.
+Default value will only work with non-ssl version of configuration.

 ### Without SSL